From Witness-Space Sharpness To Family-Pointwise Exactness For The Solvability Complexity Index: Abstract Upgrade Theorems

-The previous discussion shows that the abstract pullback mechanism cannot hold on the full Koopman families.
-The next step is therefore to isolate one concrete transport mechanism that is strong enough to pull lower bounds back from every family member to a common source problem.
+The previous discussion shows that witness-space sharpness alone does not supply the family-wide pullback mechanism.
+The next step is therefore to isolate a concrete transport condition strong enough to pull lower bounds back from every family member to a common source problem.
 In the exact-input setting, finite-query evaluation reduction is the most direct such mechanism.

 \begin{definition}[Finite-query evaluation reduction] Let

 be SCI computational problems.
 We write

 and say that \textit{\(\mathcal S\) finitely evaluation-reduces to \(\mathcal P\)} if there exists \begin{enumerate}[label=(\alph*)] \item an encoding map